Morgan Girls High School: Academic performance

 The S.S.C. examination is conducted by the Board of Secondary and Intermediate Education under the Ministry of Education.
 The S.S.C. examination consists of eleven subjects totaling 1,100 marks, with each subject given 100 marks, including practical exams for science subjects.
 To pass each subject a minimum of 33 marks are required.
 Courses will depend on which major program a student has elected to study.
 These major programs are Science, Arts and Humanities, and Commerce.
 Students elect one of these three programs just before enrollment in the ninth grade for S.S.C. examination.

 The highest score is GPA-5.
 The Dhaka Education Board annually ranks schools and colleges from across the country in terms of GPA (Grade Point Average) is 5 scorers.

 Extracurricular activities

 Students of Morgan Girls High School participate in different programs and contests like debating, arts, music, sports, athletics, essay writing, quizzes, science fairs and other extracurricular activities at both national and international levels.
 They also participate in math, chemistry, physics and astronomy Olympiads.
 For extracurricular activities the school has debating, science and culture clubs.
-It also has a Girls Scout troop.
+It also has a Girl Scout troop.